rebelee/Springboard_Coursework/README.md

 3. Titanic.R project:
 The point of this mini project was to see the chance of surviving the titanic disaster.
 The information given in Titanic already includes those who survived the sinking, by their age, sex, and passenger class.
 This was part of a datacamp tutorial, however since the data source is different there had to be a few adjustments made.
 The data was loaded from a previous project (see other titanic project in folder), and the survived column cleaned up by replacing any NA with 0 (it is assumed that if there is no data it means they did not survive).

+4. CHIS.R project:
+The purpose of this tutorial was to learn build on the plotting functions in order to produce a mosaic plot (Merimeko plot).
+This type of plot is a visual representation of a continency table, which compares two categorical variables.
+The question is, which groups are over or under represented in the 2009 CHIS adult-repsponse dataset?
+This is visualized with groups colored according to their pearson residuals from a chi-squared test.